noah-nuebling/mac-mouse-fix-error-logging-improvement-ideas-october-2024/README.md

 Notes:
 - This assumes that all logs from mainApp and helperApp are using the `com.nuebling.mac-mouse-fix` subsystem.
   - -> Make sure to use that subsystem when setting up the DDOSLogger.
+- You can simply copy-paste this into the Info.plist in Xcode.

 Testing Notes [Feb 2025]
  - Add the `OSLogPreferences` dict both for mainApp and helperApp Info.plist's – Otherwise it doesn't seem to work for both apps.